 By John Carrington, AgilePM® Practitioner and Trainer, CSM, PRINCE2®, LSSBB

-Today, many organizations are experiencing the benefits of an Agile approach.
+Today, many organisations are experiencing the benefits of an Agile approach.
 But why all the fuss?
 What is Agile actually offering to the teams using it?

 Let’s start with how and why Agile came about.
 In 2001, 17 Software Developers met in Snowbird, Utah.
 They recognized that the way being used to deliver software in projects was not working and software developers typically burnt out in their careers.